 The Board of Directors has responsibility for the overall leadership of the Bank, setting the Bank’s values and standards and its strategic aims and objectives.
 The Board of Directors also determines the Bank’s structure and capital, financial reporting and controls, internal controls, major contracts, membership of the Board of Directors and Committees and other senior appointments, as well as oversight of remuneration, the delegation of authority, communication with shareholders and other aspects of corporate governance.

 Jordan International Bank Plc’s Board of Directors normally meets five times each year.
 The Board has established two standing committees, the Audit Committee and the Risk Committee, both of which are comprised solely of Non Executive Directors.
 The Audit Committee, which is chaired by an Independent Non-Executive Director, meets five times a year, prior to each Board meeting.
-The Risk Committee normally meets quarterly.
+The Risk Committee is also chaired by an Independent Non-Executive Director and normally meets quarterly.
 The Terms of Reference for the Audit Committee and the Risk Committee are drafted in accordance with best practice and reviewed annually.
 Jordan International Bank Plc’s executive management are regularly invited to attend the Board and Committee meetings.

 The Executive Committee is comprised solely of members of the London-based executive management team and meets at least monthly, but normally more frequently.
 The Terms of Reference for the Executive Committee are drafted in accordance with best practice and reviewed at least annually.